-Rational and systematic basis, over the expected useful life of the specific section of the ore body that becomes directly accessible as a result of the stripping activities.
+Rational and systematic basis, over the ls likely to differ from the expected life 36 Impairment of Assets. expected useful life of the specific section of the ore body that becomes directly accessible as a result of the stripping activities.

-The units-of-production method is applied unless another method is more appropriate. give access only appropriate.
+The units-of-production method is applied unless another method is more total ore body. appropriate.